0330 822 0505

 FAQs

-Yes, they’re available through niche lenders, but they will expect you to have experience of maintaining grade 2 listed properties, so it wouldn’t be possible for your first buy-to-let purchase.
+Yes, they’re available through niche lenders, but they will expect you to have experience in maintaining grade 2 listed properties, so it wouldn’t be possible for your first buy-to-let purchase.

 A specialist adviser will be able to identify suitable lenders for those with relevant experience.

-It’s still possible to get a mortgage on a listed building, but criteria varies from one lender to the next, although specialist lenders are most likely to offer a bad credit finance option.
+It’s still possible to get a mortgage on a listed building, but the criteria vary from one lender to the next, although specialist lenders are most likely to offer a bad credit finance option.
 The size and recency of your credit issue can also impact lenders’ decisions.

 Certain individuals with bad credit may be approved for a mortgage on a listed building, although the interest rates and deposit requirements are likely to be higher.

-Yes, just the same as other property owners, you can look to remortgage at the end of your current deal and consider moving lenders if better terms exist elsewhere.
+Yes, like other property owners, you can look to remortgage at the end of your current deal and consider moving lenders if better terms exist elsewhere.

 Not all thatched properties are listed, although many will be due to their age.
-As a property of non-standard construction, however, buying a thatched property can still mean finding a more niche financing option, whether it’s listed or not.
+However, as a property of non-standard construction, buying a thatched property can still mean finding a more niche financing option, whether it’s listed or not.

 Ask A Quick Question